rssebambulidde/fine-tuning-a-language-model/README.md

 ## Author Notes

-This exercise demonstrates the practical value of fine-tuning for specialized applications where consistency and specific behavioral patterns are critical.
+This project demonstrates the practical value of fine-tuning for specialized applications where consistency and specific behavioral patterns are critical.
 While prompt engineering provides quick baseline behavior, fine-tuning with curated examples creates models that truly understand your application's unique voice and requirements.

 ---